 All of our delivery slots before Christmas are now full.
 Until 4 pm on 6th December you can still place orders for collection from our shop in Pangbourne – please put your collection date in the notes section when you checkout.

-Wigmore Baby comes as a whole 350g cheese.
-It is a soft, creamy cheese made from sheep’s milk.
+Wigmore is a soft, creamy cheese made from sheep’s milk.
 It has a rich, complex flavour with an incredibly delicate taste.
-Wigmore is a young cheese, released by the cheesemaker at just 6 weeks.
-At this stage it can have a lactic, yoghurty flavour with a crumbly core.
-By the time we sell it at 8 weeks old it has become soft, gooey and rather delicious!
+It is a young cheese, released by the cheesemaker at just 6 weeks.
+At this stage it can have a lactic, yoghurty flavour with a crumbly core but by the time we sell it at 8 weeks old it has become soft, gooey and rather delicious!

 Anne has played an important role in the re-introduction of sheep’s milk cheese to Britain.
 Sheep’s milk cheeses had almost disappeared by the 18th century.
 It is only in relatively recent times that they have started to make a comeback.
 In the mid 1980s it was easier to buy small quantities of local sheep’s milk rather than cow’s milk.
 As Anne and Andy expanded production they needed more and more milk.
 They now buy in sheep’s milk from three different dairies, with deliveries coming several times a week.

-Wigmore has won many awards, culminating in being named the Best English Cheese at the British Cheese Awards and Best Semi Soft Cheese at the Artisan Cheese Awards.
+Wigmore has won many awards, including Best English Cheese at the British Cheese Awards and Best Semi Soft Cheese at the Artisan Cheese Awards.

-Wigmore can more than hold its own when paired with a Tawny Port but Anne and Andy suggest trying it with a glass of Muscat de Rivesaltes, which is a sweet, fragrant, fortified white wine from the South if France.
+Wigmore can more than hold its own when paired with a Tawny Port.
+Anne and Andy suggest trying it with a glass of Muscat de Rivesaltes.
+This is a sweet, fragrant, fortified white wine from the South of France.